 Currently, these systems employ a shared ledger model, where each bank maintains its own CBDC, but inter-bank transactions take place on a common platform.

-If you are a leader, preparing for CBCD integration is critical.
-You will need to audit your fintech stack to ensure you are ready to utilize the technology to facilitate instant cross-border payments.
+To make sure you are ready, you will need to audit your fintech stack to ensure you are ready to utilize the technology to facilitate instant cross-border payments.

 For each component, consider agility, interoperability, and long-term resilience.